Jan Zaveck: IBF welterweight champion

 On December 11, 2009, Zavec won the IBF welterweight title against South African Isaac Hlatshwayo in a stunning upset via knockout.
 With this victory, Zavec became Slovenia's first-ever boxing world champion.

 Zavec defended the IBF welterweight title for the first time against Rodolfo Martínez in Ljubljana, performing at the Tivoli Hall.
 He won by technical knockout in the twelfth round when the referee stopped the fight.

-On September 4, 2010, Zavec defended the IBF welterweight title the second time against mandatory challenger Rafał Jackiewicz at the Stožice Arena in Ljubljana.
+On September 4, 2010, Zavec defended the IBF welterweight title for the second time against mandatory challenger Rafał Jackiewicz at the Stožice Arena in Ljubljana.
 In defeating Jackiewicz, Zavec avenged what was his sole career loss at the time.

 Zavec was expected to face the winner of Randall Bailey-Said Ouali IBF title-eliminator that took place December 10, 2010, but the bout was ruled a no-contest.
 With no mandatory challenger established, Zavec opted for an optional defense in Ljubljana.
 On February 18, 2011, Zavec defended the IBF welterweight title for the third time against #15-ranked Paul Delgado, performing again at the Stožice Arena, in front of 12,000 spectators.
 He won with a technical knockout in the fifth round, when the referee stopped the fight.

 After discussions to fight Paulie Malignaggi on the Saul Alvarez-Ryan Rhodes undercard fell through, Zavec traveled to Biloxi, Mississippi to face former WBC light-welterweight champion Andre Berto on HBO on September 3, 2011.
 Despite being a 4-to-1 underdog coming into the fight, Zavec proved competitive; trading clean punches with Berto and earning praise from HBO's Roy Jones Jr. In the fifth round, a number of cuts opened on Zavec's face, which resulted in Zavec's corner waiving the fight off before the sixth round.
 The loss ended Zavec's reign as IBF welterweight champion.